Getting Started - Steps on setting up Personal Property Pro, adding & printing clients/properties etc

 'Error 1720.
 There is a problem with this Windows Installer package.
 A script required for this install to complete could not be run.
 Contact your support personnel or package vendor'.

 You may need to install/reinstall Windows Script 5.7.
-Click here for XP or click here for Win2003 Server.
+Click here for XP or click here for Win2003 Server or later.

 If that fails you may need to download and run the Microsoft Windows Installer Cleanup Utility to remove the installation from Add/Remove menu.